Glen Gondrezick: Basketball career

 Gondrezick was drafted by the New York Knicks in 1977, in the second round (26th pick overall).
 He competed in six NBA seasons, appearing for the Knicks (two years) and the Denver Nuggets (four), and averaging six points, four rebounds, and one assist in 435 regular season matches.

+Later career and death

 Gondrezick later became a broadcaster for the UNLV basketball team.
 He would also call the Mountain West Conference men's basketball tournament games for the Mountain West Radio Network from 2000–2008 before dying of complications from heart surgery on April 27, 2009, at the age of 53.
 He had received a heart transplant in September of the previous year.

-Personal
+Personal life

 Gondrezick's younger brother, Grant, was also a professional basketball player, and a shooting guard.
 He played two years in the NBA.

 On July 23, 1987, Gondrezick shot himself after an altercation with his wife.
 He acknowledged to authorities that the gunshot wound to the left side of the chest was self-inflicted.